Snorkeling in Maui

 Whether snorkeling at Molokini Crater or any other of our top Maui snorkel locations be sure to follow these tips!

 - It is extremely helpful to have some swimming experience.
 We will provide you with flotation and will also have crew members available to help assist, but it is important to remain calm.
-Please keep in mind, our crew are there to attend to all guests during the tour.
+Please keep in mind, our crew is there to attend to all guests during the tour.

 If you are an avid diver check out our SNUBA options.